Dhananjay-97/MemeGPT/README.md

 ```

 Generating Memes
+1. Enter Your Text
-Enter your text: In the Streamlit app, you'll see a text area labeled "Situation, topic or article:".
+In the Streamlit app, you'll see a text area labeled "Situation, topic or article:".
 Enter the text you want to generate a meme about.
 This could be a short phrase, a topic, or even a longer story.

+2. Click "Generate Memes"
-Click "Generate Memes": Click the "Generate Memes" button.
+Click the "Generate Memes" button.
 MemeGPT will use OpenAI to process your input, select suitable meme templates, and generate meme images.

-View and Manage Memes: The generated memes will be displayed in columns below.
-You can:
+3. View and Manage Memes
+The generated memes will be displayed below:

 View: See the generated meme images.

 Delete: Click the "🗑️ Delete" button below a meme to remove it from the display.

-📦 Dependencies
+Dependencies
 streamlit

 python-dotenv